-The following table sets out information on fair value as at reporting date and changes in the fair value during the reporting period for financial assets:
+The following table sets out information on fair value\ as at reporting date and changes in the fair value during the reporting period for financial assets:

-As at 31 December 2018 BYN'000 During the year ended 31 December 2018, BYN'000 ets that meet the solely payments of principal and interest nder IFRS 9 (excluding any financial assets that meet the held for trading in IFRS 9 or that are managed and 004.540 a fair value basis) 231,548 9,034 (a) cash and cash equivalents 94,530 - (b) debt finar ncial assets available-for-sale 4,630 - (c) financial a assets held-to-maturity 84,688 9,034 (d) receivable es from reinsurance activities 46,614 - (e) receivable es from retrocession activities 847 - (f) other rece ivables 239 - All other fina ncial assets, including financial assets: (a) with cont ractual terms that do not give rise on specified dates to cash flows that ar e solely payments of principal and interest on the principal amount outs tanding - - (a) equity fin ancial assets available-for-sale - ~ b.
+As at 31 December 2019 BYN'000 During the year ended 31 December 2019, BYN'000 Financial assets that meet the solely payments of principal and interest (SPPI) test under IFRS 9 (excluding any financial assets that meet the definition of held for trading in IFRS 9 or that are managed and evaluated on a fair value basis) 252,825 4,616 (a) cash and cash equivalents 86,863 - (b) debt financial assets available-for-sale 6,622 - (c) financial investments in debt securities 103,315 4,616 (d) receivables from reinsurance activities 52,424 - (e) receivables from retrocession activities 3,544 - (f) other receivables 57 - All other financial assets, including financial assets: (a) with contractual terms that do not give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding - - (a) equity financial assets available-for-sale - b.
 Credit quality analysis

-^{} Information about fair value is not disclosed because at the preparation of the financial statements it could not be determined reliably.
+\ Information about fair value is not disclosed because at the preparation of the financial statements it could not be determined reliably.